 with

 Therefore, we can calculate the expectation value in the QC given in \figref{top}(a).
-Note that a similar technique is proposed by Endo {\it et al.}, to calculate the Green functions of fermions~\cite{Endo2020}.
-To implement the ground state, we use the even-parity initial state $\ket{\mrm{i}_+}=\ket{0}^{\otimes N}$ and the wavefunction ansatz $U_{\psi+}$ in \figref{ugate}(e) with the optimized angles $\{\bm{\tht}_{j,m},\vtht_{j,m}\}$ obtained by the VQE calculation.
+(Note that a similar technique is recently proposed, to calculate the Green functions of fermions~\cite{Endo2020}, while the parity is not considered.)
+To obtain the time-evolved state, we have to adopt the real GS chosen between the GSs with different parities, $\ket{\mrm{gs}_\pm}=U_\psi^\pm\ket{\mrm{i}_\pm}$, where $U_\psi^\pm$ represents the optimized QC obtained by the parity-selected VQE method.
 The MF operator $\gam_j^\tau$ ($\tau=s,a$) can be introduced by a control unitary gate [see \figref{top}(b,c)].
-The time evolution $\ex^{-\im\ham_\rS t}$ in the QC algorithm for topological invariant [\figref{top}(a)] is given by the Trotter decomposition whose circuit form is the same as $U_{\psi\pm}$, while the angles $\{\bm{\tht},\vtht\}$ are set to constant by the model parameters $J_\alp$, $h_z$, and infinitesimal time step $\Del t$,
+The time evolution of the Kitaev chain with PBC in \figref{top}(a) is given by the Trotter decomposition of the time evolution of the corresponding spin Hamiltonian $U_T^\pm(t)=\ex^{-\im\ham_\rS t}$, i.e., the product of the infinitesimal time evolution with local unitary operators \equref{u2},